bamason2/ttc066-module/docs/notes/Section_5.md

 *Figure 1: The ride system*

-These might be illustrated in the time domain, but are more often shown in the frequency domain (eg as a Power Spectral Density plot.
+These might be illustrated in the time domain, but are more often shown in the frequency domain (for example as a Power Spectral Density plot.
 The system reacts to these inputs, *mapping* them into Perceived Ride which might itself be shown in terms of a measurable output, such as vehicle body vertical acceleration.

 ## Excitation: Road Roughness